SpecificationsTechnical data & specifications

 All porcelain pavers feature exceptionally low water absorption, excellent stain resistance, frost resistance, fade resistance, scuff resistance and fire resistance as a consequence of the basic raw materials used and the very high firing temperatures.
 But due to differences in raw material selection, processing and manufacturing techniques, technical specifications and characteristics will vary slightly between different makers.

-Since Architrex imports porcelain pavers from manufacturers in several countries, we have prepared a chart summarizing the main technical specifications of each paver color grouped by manufacturer, including static load, breaking strength, water absorption etc.
+Since Architrex imports porcelain pavers from manufacturers in several countries, we have prepared a chart showing typical technical characteristics in relation to relevant test methods and standards which apply to all porcelain pavers we supply, including static load, breaking strength, water absorption etc.

 Breaking Strength & Modulus of Rupture

 No industry standard specifically relating to the use of porcelain pavers for outdoor raised floors or decks currently exists.
 Right now, the only somewhat related standard is EN 12825 “Raised Floors” of August 2001 where the specific field of application and purpose refers to “raised access floors, mainly used in indoor applications”.
 Most porcelain paver manufacturers provide test result figures applying to this standard.

 In the static load test procedure under EN12825-2001, a paver is placed with each corner resting on a pedestal support and a steadily increasing load is applied using a 25mm x 25mm steel cube at a specific point until failure of the paver occurs.
 The test is repeated four times at three different positions:

 - at the center of the weakest edge (where this can be identified)

 - at a diagonal 70 mm from the edge of a pedestal head